d3/d3-queue/README.md

 });
 ```

 Tasks can take optional arguments.
-For example, here’s how to configure the delay before “hello”, and also provide a name:
+For example, here’s how to configure the delay before hello and provide a name:

 ```js
 function delayedHello(name, delay, callback) {